trinodb/trino/docs/src/main/sphinx/connector/memsql.rst

 <https://docs.singlestore.com/db/v7.6/en/developer-resources/connect-with-application-development-tools/connect-with-java-jdbc/the-singlestore-jdbc-driver.html#connection-string-parameters>`_.

 The ``connection-user`` and ``connection-password`` are typically required and determine the user credentials for the connection, often a service user.

+.. include:: jdbc-extra-credentials.fragment

-You can use :doc:`secrets </security/secrets>` to avoid actual values in the catalog properties files.
+You can also use other solutions mentioned in :doc:`secrets </security/secrets>` to avoid actual values in the catalog properties files.

 .. _singlestore-tls: